HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="vendor-prefix-pseudo-elements.png",
-  caption="Relative popularity of vendor-prefixed pseudo-elements by purpose as a percent of occurrences.", description="Bar chart of the relative popularity of vendor-prefixed pseudo-elements by their purpose as a percent of occurrences. placeholder is used in 29% of prefixed occurrences, focus ring 21%, scrollbar 11%, search input 10%, media controls 8%, spinner 7%, other, selection, slider, clear button all at 3%, progress bar 2%, file upload 1%, and the remainder all at approximately 0% relative popularity on mobile pages: date picker, validation, meter, details marker, and resizer.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=2013685965&format=interactive", sheets_gid="1466863581",
+  caption="Usage of prefixed pseudo-elements by category.", description="Bar chart of the relative popularity of vendor-prefixed pseudo-elements by their purpose as a percent of occurrences. placeholder is used in 29% of prefixed occurrences, focus ring 21%, scrollbar 11%, search input 10%, media controls 8%, spinner 7%, other, selection, slider, clear button all at 3%, progress bar 2%, file upload 1%, and the remainder all at approximately 0% relative popularity on mobile pages: date picker, validation, meter, details marker, and resizer.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=2013685965&format=interactive", sheets_gid="1466863581",